-- irector of Housing Stabilization Services - Designs and implements systems to provide efficient operation of all Housing Stabilization programs. - Manages and leads assigned staff to ensure SCS policies and procedures are followed in a manner consistent with the organization's mission, values, and culture. - Participates in the hiring of new employees and oversees the orientation and training of all assigned staff. - Maintain compliance with State/Government/Agency protocols, procedures, and reporting.
+- Designs and implements systems to provide efficient operation of all Housing Stabilization programs. - Manages and loads assigned staff to ensure SCS policies and procedures are followed in a manner consistent with the organization's mission, values, and culture. - Participates in the hiring of new employees and oversees the orientation and training of all assigned staff. - Maintain compliance with State/Government/Agency protocols, procedures, and reporting.